 The GPX file is in my Dropbox folder.
-Download it here – 2018 Nipigon Tracks.
-GPX
+Access it here – 2018 Nipigon Tracks.
+GPX.
+Just click on the Download prompt.

-The weather was not the greatest and the wind made for extra work and worry – but looking at the pix, I think we were lucky to have made the journey!
-More details and maps – and images – to come in the following weeks.
+The weather was not the greatest, and the wind made for extra work and worry – but looking at the pix, I think we were lucky to have made the journey!
+More details, maps, and images to come in the following weeks.

 See the two posts below if you want to know more about the Cliff Lake pictographs.
 Few people know that the lake has one of the Canadian Shield’s most significant collections of Anishinaabe rock paintings.